 Dreamed 1979/11/7 by Chris Wayan

-I'm a unicorn.
-A cutesy Disney unicorn.
+I'm a unicorn--a cutesy Disney unicorn.
 I know that now.
 But as a colt, I didn't call myself a unicorn but "a horse with a horn."
-I wasn't in the closet, in denial--where I grew up, I never met anyone like me, so I never even connected the U-word with what I am!
+I wasn't in denial, in the closet--where I grew up, I never met anyone like me, so I never even connected the U-word with what I am!

 I'm also a ghost.
 I can teleport, and I'm invisible to all but a few sensitives.
 No wonder I never got properly taught!
 Nearly all I've learned was passive, from watching and eavesdropping on humans.
 How often do they stop to describe unicorns in detail?